lhqg/selinux_springbatch/README.md

 #### allow_springbatch_dynamic_libs		(default: `false`)
-When switched to `true`, this boolean allows the Springboot batch job to create and use (execute) SO libraries and JAR files under the /srv/Springboot/.../dynlib directory.
+When switched to `true`, this boolean allows the Springboot batch job to create and use (execute) SO libraries and JAR files under the /srv/springbatch/.../dynlib directory.
 Use with care, i.e. only when strictly required, as this would allow a compromised Springboot application to offload arbitrary code and use it.

 #### allow_springbatch_purge_logs		(default: `false`)
-When switched to `true`n, this boolean allows the Springboot batch job to delete its log files.
+When switched to `true`, this boolean allows the Springboot batch job to delete its log files.
 It can be useful for log file rotation, but it can also be useful for attackers who would like to clean after themselves and remove traces of their actions...

 #### allow_webadm_read_springbatch_files		(default: `false`)
-Users running with the `webadm_r`SELinux role and`webadm_t`domain are granted the permissions to browse the directories of the Springboot batch job and the permission to stop and start the Springboot batch job **systemd** services, as well as querying their status.
+Users running with the `webadm_r` SELinux role and ` webadm_t` domain are granted the permissions to browse the directories of the Springboot batch job and the permission to stop and start the Springboot batch job **systemd** services, as well as querying their status.

-When switched to `true`, this boolean allows such users additional permissions to read the contents of Springboot application files: log, configuration, temp and transient/cache files.
+When switched to `true`, this boolean allows such users additional permissions to read the contents of Springboot batch job files: log, configuration, temp and transient/cache files.

 #### allow_sysadm_write_springbatch_files	(default: `false`)
-When switched to `true`, this boolean allows users running with the `sysadm_r`SELinux role and`sysadm_t`domain to:
+When switched to `true`, this boolean allows users running with the `sysadm_r` SELinux role and `sysadm_t` domain to:
 - fully manage temporary files,
 - delete and rename log files,
 - delete and rename transient/cache files,